Vague goals are harder to repeat.

 The problem with habits you can't count

-The most common reason people stop tracking habits is ambiguity.
-If "meditate" just means opening a meditation app and sitting for a while — how do you know when it counts?
+One common reason people stop tracking habits is ambiguity.
+If "meditate" just means opening a meditation app and sitting for a while, how do you know when it counts?
 Five minutes?
 Twenty?
 You did it, but did you really do it?
 This uncertainty creates a cognitive friction that quietly erodes consistency.
 When the bar is unclear, your brain prefers to skip the decision entirely.

-Measurable goals remove that uncertainty entirely.
-When a habit has a defined target — "10 minutes" or "8 glasses" or "3 sessions this week" — every logging decision is binary and effortless.
+Measurable goals reduce that uncertainty.
+When a habit has a defined target, "10 minutes" or "8 glasses" or "3 sessions this week", every logging decision is binary and effortless.
 You either hit it or you didn't, and you always know which.

-Implementation intentions — one of the most robust findings in behavioural science — are specific plans that describe what you'll do, when, and how much.
-Studies show they increase follow-through rates by 2–3x compared to vague intentions.
-Measurable goals are implementation intentions built directly into your habit tracking.
+Implementation intentions are specific plans that describe what you'll do, when, and how much.
+They can help turn vague intentions into clearer actions.
+Measurable goals bring that same clarity into your habit tracking.

 Goal types Productify supports